Tongue Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The transverse muscle of the tongue is a muscle inside your tongue that helps control its shape.
 It starts from a line in the middle of the tongue and stretches outward to the sides.

-This muscle is controlled by a nerve called the hypoglossal nerve, which is responsible for tongue movements.
-When this muscle tightens, it makes your tongue narrower and longer.
+This muscle is controlled by the hypoglossal nerve, which is responsible for tongue movements.
+When this muscle tightens, your tongue is narrower and longer.

 Vertical Muscle